-The later ones told me how they are very well-connected with neo-Nazis in Germany and in other countries, and how we Germans need to protect ourselves against the people migrating to Germany because they are going to harm our women.
+The later ones, the actual neo-Nazis in Ukraine, told me how they are very well-connected with neo-Nazis in Germany and in other countries, and how we Germans need to protect ourselves against the people migrating to Germany because they are going to harm our women.
 I do wonder what they say now that their women and children are migrants here…

 I have seen so much beauty in Ukraine, but also so much tragedy.
-It’s such a brutal country too.
+It’s such a brutal country, as well.

 The safety and the security I’m used to feeling in the West, seemed inconceivable there.
 You were on your own, with no one to take your life seriously.
 At the same time, people were also helping each other out without a question, giving strangers a ride.
 Inviting us into their houses.
 A strange combination.